raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 * You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.
 * You instantaneously light or snuff out a candle, a torch, or a small campfire.
-* You instantaneously clean or soil an object no larger than 1 cubic foot.
+* You instantaneously clean or soil an object no larger than 30cm³.
-* You chill, warm, or flavor up to 1 cubic foot of nonliving material for 1 hour.
+* You chill, warm, or flavor up to 30cm³ of nonliving material for 1 hour.
 * You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.
 * You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.